-Inspired from Leonardo, Arduino Esplora brings a number of differences, breaking the conventions of Arduino boards.
+Inspired by Leonardo, Arduino Esplora brings a number of differences, breaking the conventions of Arduino boards.
 In addition to various onboard sensors (built-in), the ease of use is impressive.
-This the board for all those Arduino lovers who don’t care for getting an insight of the electro-coding and simply want to get started with Arduino.
+This the board for all those Arduino lovers who don’t care for getting an insight into the electro-coding and simply want to get started with Arduino.
 The design carries a nostalgic glimpse of the traditional joystick supported gamepads.
-The arrangement of the push-buttons is also in accordance to the conventional pattern.
+The arrangement of the push-buttons is also in accordance with the conventional pattern.

 Arduino Esplora Specifications

 - Supports an operating voltage of 5V

 - 32KB Flash Memory including 4KB exclusive for the bootloader

 - 16MHz Clock Speed